datawithRakshith/Python_MoviesIndustry_EDA/README.md

 **Question 8 Conclusion:** Our Company should look towards Disney based upon domestic gross per theater and win rate.
 This means that Our Company should on average target for a movie to be in a maxium of 3818 theaters at its peak.

+## Insights:
+1.The average profitable movie has a budget of around $82.25 million and yields a profit margin of 80%.

+2.Animation, Adventure, and Sci-Fi genres produce the highest net profits.
+Horror and Musical genres also show strong profit margins.

+3.Summer months (May–July) are most profitable for Animation.

+4.Individuals with a VAR (Value Added Rating) score ≥ 1.0 consistently add significant value to movie success.

+5.The average Oscar-winning movie requires a minimum investment of $35.47 million.

+6.There is minimal correlation between runtime and profitability.
+G or PG ratings are most profitable for animation, while PG-13 works best for general audiences.

+7.Top studios achieve profit margins of 66% and net profits over $50 million per movie.

+8.Disney leads in domestic gross per theater and win rate.
+Their peak theater count averages at 3,818 per movie.

+## Recommendations:
+1.Our Company should allocate $82.25 million per movie and aim for a minimum profit margin of 80% to ensure financial success.

+2.Focus on producing Animation, Adventure, and Sci-Fi movies for maximum profitability.
+Consider exploring Horror and Musicals for high margin opportunities.

+3.Strategically release Animation movies in summer, and Adventure, Drama, and Comedy in November for optimal box office performance.

+4.Prioritize hiring actors and directors with a VAR score of 1.0 or higher to increase chances of higher revenue and audience engagement.

+5.Allocate at least $35.47 million in budget if the goal is to produce an award-winning film.

+6.Tailor movie ratings to the genre and audience (e.g., G/PG for kids, PG-13 for broader audiences).
+Don’t focus heavily on runtime for predicting financial outcomes.

+7.Set a baseline target of 66% profit margin and $50M net profit per movie to remain competitive and sustainable in the industry.

+8.Model operational strategy on Disney’s distribution practices.
+Target a release in up to 3,818 theaters for maximum exposure and return.